 14. Elder Scrolls Online

-Elder Scrolls Online provides so much fun like you can’t believe.
+Elder Scrolls Online is an MMORPG that provides so much fun like you can’t believe.
 There’s nothing we can say that hasn’t been said already.
 Simply download this game and join more than 10 million online gamers enjoying the adventure.

 You can build, create, plunder, or loot items, or mix powers in order to create your own unique skill.
-Even just exploring Elder Scrolls Online is amazing fun.
+Even just exploring Elder Scroll Online is amazing fun.

 Discover Tamriel’s secrets as you embark on regaining your soul and keep the world away from Oblivion.
 Live any storyline anywhere in the world, in any order you decide on—alone or with others.
 Join the multiplayer environment and finish quests with your pals.
 It’s much more fun with pals.